|

 Taylor, directed questions to the Oregon Department of Corrections.
 "We

-officials expressed dismay.
-"We are, of course, disappointed that
+expressed dismay.
+"We are, of course, disappointed that allegations have

-allegations have surfaced regarding a department employee.
-We hold ourselves
+surfaced regarding a department employee.
+We hold ourselves -- and all

--- and all employees -- to the highest ethical standards, and we take very
+employees -- to the highest ethical standards, and we take very seriously any

-seriously any suggestion that those standards have been violated," Max
+suggestion that those standards have been violated," Max Williams,

-Williams, director of the Corrections Department, said in a statement.
+director of the Corrections Department, said in a statement.
+"The

-"The Department of Corrections will fully cooperate in every way to
+Department of Corrections will fully cooperate in every way to ensure that

-ensure that justice is served."
-Court records say potential criminal
+justice is served."
+Court records say potential criminal charges include

 indicate that two former Levin & Lawrence employees, who left the company